Saturday, 6 August 2016

 A different perspective on this fantastic cathedral

-The big highlight for me, well there were two actually, but the first - St Basil's cathedral!
+The big highlight for me, well there were two actually, but the first - St Basil's Cathedral!
 Wow and again wow!
 We visited it two days in a row.
-First to walk the perimeter and take lots of photos and simply soak in its beauty and then to return the following day to explore its inner depths.
-It was a Lewis Carroll dream in living colour - cupolas of brightly coloured boiled lollies of giant proportions, domes of colour and phantasmagorical patterns - I walked around with my mouth hanging open.
-Everywhere you looked was something new - turn a corner and look up and there's another dome or spire or new roof perspective, a different pattern painted or carved and almost hidden in a small alcove or high under a lofty domed ceiling a quirky totally unnecessary decoration tucked into an unexpected spot.
+First to walk the perimeter and take lots of photos and simply soak in its beauty and then to return the following day on our own to explore its inner sanctums.
+It was a Lewis Carroll dream in living colour - cupolas of brightly-coloured boiled lollies of giant proportions, domes of colour and phantasmagorical patterns - I walked around with my mouth hanging open.
+Everywhere you looked was something new - turn a corner and look up and there we were met with yet another dome or spire or new roof perspective, a different pattern painted or carved and almost hidden in a small alcove or high under a lofty domed ceiling , a quirky totally unnecessary decoration tucked into an unexpected spot.
 What a fantasy place!
-We climbed narrow spiral stairs between floors and in one magic moment I turned a corner in a narrow passage way and heard the most beautiful singing.
-One could have imagine that Angels live in this glorious place and do nothing but sing with joy or sorrow.
-But no, it was a small group of monks lost in a Gregorian chant which echoed down through the darkness of this one frescoed passage in the vast labyrinth of curved passages and rooms.
+We climbed narrow spiral stairs between floors and in one magic moment I turned a corner in a narrow passageway and heard the most beautiful singing.
+One could have imagined that Angels live in this glorious place and do nothing but sing with joy or sorrow.
+But no, it was a small group of monks lost in a Gregorian chant which echoed down through the darkness of this single frescoed passage in the vast labyrinth of curved passages and rooms.

-It is everything people say it is - and more!

 In the end of course, we had to leave but it was a 'bucket list' day for me.
 Why? because as well as visiting this magical place, which incidentally was built to celebrate vanquishing the Mongols, we visited a few underground Metro stations.

+The Metro is everything people say it is - and more!

 Words fail me as always, but the stations we visited lived up to my expectations.
-Intricate mosaics and bas-relief sculptures, massive bronze statutes gleaming gold where people touch them every day on their way to and from work - a boys knee, a dogs nose and so on for luck or peace.
+Intricate mosaics and bas-relief sculptures, massive bronze statues gleaming gold where people touch them every day on their way to and from work - a boy's knee, a dog's nose and so on for luck or peace.
 All the images and cameos told the history of Moscow and Russia.
 They are palaces for the people, history and art museums built into everyday life.

 The following day was our last in Russia and we had but a morning to snatch a last look at this intriguing city.
 We visited the Izmaylovo markets.
 Borrowed I am sure from children's literature, it is a conglomeration of fantasy shapes and images .....
 Google it!
 A crowded colourful and typical market to tempt tourists and locals alike.
-We had no room in our cases to buy anything but the draw card really was the roof of the market.
+We had no room in our cases to buy anything but the drawcard really was the roof of the market.

 The roofline of this market is phantasmagorical

-June 9 to 20 2016 Russia - east to west
+June 9 to 20 Russia - east to west

 The Golden Horn bridge looms out of the mist